tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 <hr>

 10) Awesome!
 One last thing.
-In order to get this app to run on Heroku, you need to add the following to the "scripts" tag of **word-app/package.json**
+In order to get this app to run on Heroku, you need to add the following to the "scripts" key of **word-app/package.json**

-    - "heroku-postbuild": "cd client && npm install && npm run build"
+    - `"heroku-postbuild": "cd client && npm install && npm run build"`
     - what Heroku will do is to:
       - first run the `npm start` to start up our express server
       - it will then start up the React app by invoking `npm run build`